huggingface/hub-docs/tasks/src/zero-shot-image-classification/about.md

 ## About the Task

 Zero shot image classification works by transferring knowledge learnt during training of one model, to classify novel classes that was not present in the training data.
-So this a variation of [transfer learning](https://www.youtube.com/watch?v=BqqfQnyjmgg).
+So this is a variation of [transfer learning](https://www.youtube.com/watch?v=BqqfQnyjmgg).
 For instance, a model trained to differentiate cars from airplanes can be used to classify images of ships.

 The data in this learning paradigm consists of